Solving Free Fermion Problems on a Quantum Computer: Block-encoding the thermal Green's function

-Let us first state the following lemma, the proof of which will be provided at the end of this section, which will be used in the proof of Lemma \ref{lem:greensfunction} on the block encoding of the matrix $G^{(\delta,\beta)}(\omega,h)$.
+Let us first state the following lemma, the proof of which will be provided at the end of this section, which will be used in the proof of Theorem \ref{lem:greensfunction} (and thus Theorem \ref{lem:greensfunction_main}) on the block encoding of the matrix $G^{(\delta,\beta,\omega)}(h)$.

-\begin{lemma} For a function $\frac{\delta}{8} g^{(\delta,\beta)}(x)$ as in Eq.~ \eqref{eq:greensfunction} (with $\beta,\delta,s>0$ and $x \in [-1,+1]$), one can efficiently construct a polynomial $p_{d}(x)$ of (even) degree $d$ such that \end{lemma}
+\begin{lemma} For a function $g^{(\delta,\beta,\omega)}(x)$ as in Eq.~ \eqref{eq:greensfunction} (with $\beta,\delta,s>0$ and $x \in [-1,+1]$), one can efficiently construct a polynomial $p_{d}(x)$ of (even) degree $d$ such that \end{lemma}